Estimated reading time: 23 minute(s)

 Once college ended, the three of us went our separate ways, traveling thousands of miles and allegedly growing up and into our adulthoods.
 But the Best Of lists didn’t stop for us, emotionally stunted as we were.
 And because we went to Smartypants U., we liked propping up those lists with explanations and rhetoric.
 We sure had excess free time back then.

 Time passed, and the lists kept coming, year after year.
 At one point, it occurred to me that the debates surrounding these competing compilations would never conclude definitively.
-And then, I playfully suggested putting Science™ into it (or at least take some of the subjective guesswork out of it).
+And then, I playfully suggested putting Science™ into it (or at least taking some of the subjective guesswork out of it).
 In 2009, rather than preparing a Top 10 list for my buddies, I created a little website for just the three of us.
 I figured it might be more fun and suspenseful to draw it out in real time, and as luck would have it, six weeks of weekday matches lined up perfectly with the Grammies, so the Arsies were born.

 Mind you, I intended this to be a crazy one-off.
 (Crazy one-offs were another of our tradition.
 We should compile a list of the many brilliant fake bands that we concocted over the years.)
 I had no infrastructure in place for this, other than an empty tournament bracket JPEG I found on some website somewhere.
 Everything else was savagely labor-intensive.
 But I figured I could tough it out, just this once.